 Call for Action

-In line with the appeals by the FCA and Bank of England in January (see our previous Law-Now), the Working Paper calls for firms to engage urgently on LIBOR transition to SONIA CIA, and assures the market that a further task force will be working hard to overcome the remaining obstacles in the loans market and to address the specific considerations for the more complicated transactions in the remaining 10%.
+In line with the appeals by the FCA and Bank of England in January (see our previous report), the Working Paper calls for firms to engage urgently on LIBOR transition to SONIA CIA, and assures the market that a further task force will be working hard to overcome the remaining obstacles in the loans market and to address the specific considerations for the more complicated transactions in the remaining 10%.

 To further focus attention, on 20th February the LMA issued a note outlining the outstanding requirements for finalising its exposure drafts, namely: